ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Runs [APA-Jail](#notes-on-apa-jail), creating an exFAT partition using all remaining disk space beyond the first 128 GB (up to 2 TB)

 ### Game installer script:
-`03-Game-Installer.sh` fully automates the installation of PS1 and PS2 games.
-In the `games` folder on your computer, simply put your PS2 `ISO` or `ZSO` files in the `CD`/`DVD` folders, and your PS1 `VCD` files in the `POPS` folder.
+`03-Game-Installer.sh` fully automates the installation of PS1 and PS2 games, as well as homebrew apps.
+Simply place your files in the `games` folder on your computer: PS2 `ISO` or `ZSO` files in the `CD`/`DVD` folders, PS1 `VCD` files in the `POPS` folder, and `ELF` files in the `APPS` folder.

 The script will:
 - Gives you a choice of [Open PS2 Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader) or [Neutrino](https://github.com/rickgaiser/neutrino) for the game launcher
-- Synchronise the games on your PC with your PS2's drive
+- Synchronise the games and apps on your PC with your PS2's drive
-- Create all game assets
+- Create all assets
-- Download artwork from the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database) or IGN if not found in the database
+- Downloads artwork for the PSBBN Game Channel from the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database) or IGN if not found in the database
-- Automatically contribute game artwork from IGN and reports missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database)
+- Automatically contributes game artwork from IGN and reports missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database)
+- Downloads cover art for PS2 games from the [OPL Manager art database](https://oplmanager.com/site/?backups) for display in [OPL](https://github.com/ps2homebrew/Open-PS2-Loader)/[NHDDL](https://github.com/pcm720/nhddl)
-- Creates [BBN Launcher](https://github.com/pcm720/bbnl) partitions, making games bootable from the PSBBN Game Channel
+- Creates [BBN Launcher](https://github.com/pcm720/bbnl) partitions, making games and apps launchable from the PSBBN Game Channel
+- Creates a `conf_apps.cfg` file so apps can be displayed and launched from [OPL](https://github.com/ps2homebrew/Open-PS2-Loader)

-To add or delete games, simply add or remove them from the `games` folder on your computer, then run the script again to synchronise.
-All games are kept in alphabetical order and grouped by series in the Game Channel on PSBBN.
+To add or delete games/apps, simply add or remove them from the `games` folder on your computer, then run the script again to synchronise.
+All games and apps are kept in alphabetical order, with games also grouped by series in the Game Channel on PSBBN.

 By default, the `games` directory is located in the same directory where you installed the scripts.
 If you need to change its location, edit `03-Game-Installer.sh` and modify the `GAMES_PATH` variable.
 Alternatively, you can replace the `games` directory with a symbolic link that points to the storage location of your games.
-Another option is to create symbolic links in the `CD`, `DVD`, or `POPS` subdirectories, linking to the individual `ISO`, `ZSO`, or `VCD` files that you wish to sync.
+Another option is to create symbolic links in the `CD`, `DVD`, `POPS`, or `APPS` subdirectories, linking to the individual `ISO`, `ZSO`, `VCD`, or `ELF` files that you wish to sync.

 ### General Notes:
 - PSBBN requires a Fat PS2 console** with expansion bay and an official Sony Network Adapter
 - I would highly recommend using a **Kaico or BitFunx IDE to SATA Upgrade Kit** and a SATA SSD.
 The **Kingston A400 SSDs** have been tried and tested with PSBBN and work very well.
 The improved random access speed over a HDD really makes a big difference to the responsiveness of the PSBBN interface.
 - PS2 games must be in ISO or ZSO format.
-PS1 games must be in VCD format
+PS1 games must be in VCD format.
+Apps must be in the `ELF` format
 - PSBBN startup time increases when no active internet connection is available
-- If the shortcut to OPL/NHDDL in the Navigator Menu displays the error "Game not found," remove the shortcut.
-You can then re-add it from the Game Channel.
+- If the shortcut to [OPL](https://github.com/ps2homebrew/Open-PS2-Loader)/[NHDDL](https://github.com/pcm720/nhddl) in the Navigator Menu displays the error "Game not found," remove the shortcut.
+You can then manually re-add it from the Game Channel
 - To quit PS1 games, press `L1 + SELECT + START`
-- If you are using OPL as your game launcher, to quit PS2 games, press `L1 + L2 + R1 + R2 + SELECT + START` and to power off the console press `L1 + L2 + L3 + R1 + R2 + R3`
+- If you are using [OPL](https://github.com/ps2homebrew/Open-PS2-Loader) as your game launcher, to quit PS2 games, press `L1 + L2 + R1 + R2 + SELECT + START` and to power off the console press `L1 + L2 + L3 + R1 + R2 + R3`
 - The `root` password for Linux is `password`.
 There is also a `ps2` user account with the password set as `password`

 ### Note on Retro GEM support: